nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/tls-passthrough.md

 ---
 title: "TLS Passthrough"
-weight: 600
+weight: 800
 toc: true
 docs: "DOCS-000"
 ---

-Learn how to passthrough TLS connections using NGINX Gateway Fabric.
+Learn how to use TLSRoutes to configure TLS Passthrough load-balancing with NGINX Gateway Fabric.

 ## Overview